Leading for the Future

 Transformation and Innovation in a Traditional Enterprise

 As Former CEO and Chairman of PepsiCo, Indra Nooyi is globally renowned for leading the company through a decade of tremendous growth and change, and praised for her prescient and strategic thinking.
-Reflecting on her remarkable career, Nooyi shares how it’s possible to transform and innovate within a large or traditional organization.
+In this eye-opening conversation, Nooyi reflects on her remarkable career and shares how it’s possible to transform and innovate within a large or traditional organization.
 Providing actionable takeaways on how to foster large-scale cultural change, create buy-in among employees, and handle the naysayers, Nooyi reveals how to positively challenge the status-quo and create room for new ideas even when it seems to threaten a business’ foundations.
-Taking both a micro and macro view, Nooyi highlights everything from how long implementing change takes and the challenges that will arise, to the skills required and transformative potential that will be discovered along the way.
+Taking both a micro and macro view, Nooyi's conversation touches on everything from how long implementing change takes and the challenges that will arise, to the skills required and transformative potential that will be discovered along the way.

 Performance with Purpose